jakobjohansson/kiwi/README.md

     'title',
     [
         'required' => 'The title is required.',
-        'min:3'    => 'The title need to be atleast 3 characters long.', ]
+        'min:3'    => 'The title needs to be atleast 3 characters long.', ]
 );